 The capacitor is held in place with a bracket attached to the air guide with a tab and a Phillipshead screw.
 The diode is connected to the capacitor and attached to the air guide with a Phillips-head screw.
-It is necessary to remove the lower blower motor to access the capacitor strap and diode screws.
-(See Lower Blower Motor.)

 Before disconnecting the wires and diode from the capacitor, note the locations.
 The wire and diode connectors are firmly attached and DO NOT use releasing locking tabs.

 WARNING: Always be certain the capacitor is discharged before servicing.
-Use electrician's discharge pliers and electrician's gloves under Kevlar gloves or equivalent protective gloves when discharging the capacitor.
+Use electrician's discharge pliers and electrician's gloves under Kevlar gloves (or equivalent protective gloves) when discharging the capacitor.
 Place the pliers between the diode connection of the capacitor and the oven chassis ground.

-Note: The capacitor has an internal discharge resistor that automatically discharges the capacitor when the oven turns OFF.
+Note: The capacitor has an internal discharge resistor that automatically discharges the capacitor when the oven turns off.
 Under normal operation, capacitor should fully discharge within 30 seconds.